Skip to content

 npm

-Purpose: Package manager for installing claude-trace
+Purpose: Package manager for installing Claude CLI

 Official Documentation: https://www.npmjs.com/